Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Check the Names of Ingredients

-The same ingredient can come from a plant with multiple names, which can lead to double or triple dosing for your dog.
+The same ingredient can come from a plant with multiple names, leading to double or triple dosing for your dog.

 For example, let’s say I pick Boswellia, to help with some arthritis.
 Next, I choose Ru Xiang, because the label says it will help with intestinal issues.
-I’ve just unknowingly bought two supplements that are the same ingredient, because Ru Xiang is the Chinese name for Boswellia, the western herbal name.
+I’ve just unknowingly bought two supplements with the same ingredient because Ru Xiang is the Chinese name for Boswellia, the western herbal name.
 (Another name for this herb is the common name, Frankincense.)

 Know the Chinese, western, botanical, and common names to avoid doubling up on the same product.